Trocadéro Gardens and Palace. Map

 The old Trocadéro was built in 1878

-A former residence of Prince Roland Bonaparte, listed in the French “Monuments Historiques”, Shangri-La Hotel is a hotel palace located 500m away from Place du Trocadéro, facing the Eiffel Tower on the opposite river bank.
+A former residence of Prince Roland Bonaparte, listed as a historical monument, Shangri-La Hotel is a hotel palace located 500m away from Trocadéro Gardens, facing the Eiffel Tower in the opposite river bank.

 The hotel combines Asian hospitality and French art de vivre.
 It has 2 restaurants, one of them a Michelin star, an indoor pool and a spa.
 Many rooms have Eiffel Tower views.